8 kitchen utensils you don’t actually need (and what to use instead)

 If you're particularly lazy and not a fan of having garlicky fingers, we understand why you might feel the need to buy a garlic crusher.

-However, they're a nightmare to clean, and chopping your garlic cloves the old-fashioned way is just as effective.
+However, they're a nightmare to clean, and chopping your garlic cloves the old-fashioned way is still very effective.
+You can use the knife we mentioned above!

 If you like soups and smoothies, splashing out on a food processor might seem like a good idea.
 But, in reality, they take up a lot of room in cupboards that you'll likely be sharing with a few others (and who knows what sort of bossy flatmates you might end up with!).

-The perfect alternative is to buy a hand blender.
-They cost a fraction of the price and can fit away neatly in your cutlery drawer.
+A good alternative is to buy a hand blender.
+They tend to cost a fraction of the price and don't take up too much room in the kitchen.

 Tupperware containers are crucial when you're a student.
 How else will you freeze leftovers and carry lunches to uni with you in one piece?